-Texas has expansive soil – expansive soil is not a friend to pools.
-Every pool built by pool stop will have the soil injected with chemicals that help stabilize the soil.
+Texas, and more specifically Dallas, has expansive soil – expansive soil is not a friend to pools.
+Every pool built by Pool Stop will have the soil injected with chemicals that help stabilize the soil.
 A crew will arrive onsite and with the use of what looks like a long pole will inject the areas under the pool.

 Now that the hole is dug for your pool – it needs steel and plenty of it.
 Rebar will be installed on the walls, floor and beam of the pool – Steel is what gives the gunite shell its strength.
 At the end of the “Steel Stage” you will see a steel cage installed inside the hole that was dug a couple days earlier.

 The beam is tied using a four-bar box beam which consists of four 1/2” rebar around the perimeter of the pool.
 The beam will also have deck dowels added to reinforce the steel installed at the deck stage.
 The steel in the walls and floor are raised approximately 3” to ensure a strong bond with the gunite.
 Quite often customers call concerned that we’ve forgotten the bottom step; I assure you we have not forgotten the step, and this is installed at the gunite stage.